dhmosfunk/LatrodectusWEB/README.md

 ![](assets/360total/6.PNG)

-Its time for MZ...
-Using the XOR key we can decrypt the file and save it to a file.
+**ITS TIME FOR MZ!** Using the XOR key, we can decrypt the data, save it, and start investigating the new findings.

 ![](assets/360total/7.PNG)